Project Finances Guide

 1. Define the project scope

-Before diving into numbers, its essential to have a clear understanding of the project scope.
+Before diving into numbers, it‘s essential to have a clear understanding of the project scope.
 The project scope defines the specific deliverables, tasks, and objectives that need to be accomplished.
 This clarity helps in identifying all the necessary activities that will contribute to the project and form the basis for your cost estimate.

 Tip: Use a work breakdown structure (WBS) to break down the project into smaller, manageable tasks.
 This ensures that no essential components are overlooked during cost estimation.